gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 #### Sequence Lifetime

-WCF treats the two sequences as one fully-duplex session.
+WCF treats the two sequences as one fully duplex session.

 Upon generating a fault that faults one sequence, WCF expects the remote endpoint to fault both sequences.
 Upon reading a fault that faults one sequence, WCF faults both sequences.